Acorn woodpecker: Food and feeding

 Three woodpeckers in California.
 One breaks open an acorn.

+Food storage behavior varies geographically.
+In tropical parts of this species range, some populations do not maintain the large, distinct granaries characteristic of the California populations.
+Some tropical populations do not store food at all or store food in other natural containers such as bromeliads.
+In southeastern Arizona, where acorn availability is less reliable two foraging strategies may occur within close geographic proximity: some woodpeckers will form breeding pairs, not construct granaries, and will migrate at the end of the breeding season, while others will form the cooperative resident breeding groups that build and maintain granaries..

 Threats and status

 Acorn woodpeckers, like many other species, are threatened by habitat loss and degradation.
 Competition for nest cavities by non-native species is an ongoing threat in urbanized areas.
 Conservation of this species is dependent on the maintenance of functional ecosystems that provide the full range of resources upon which the species depends.
 These include mature forests with oaks capable of producing large mast crops and places for the woodpeckers to nest, roost, and store mast.
 Residents are encouraged to preserve mature oak and pine-oak stands of trees and to provide dead limbs and snags for nesting, roosting, and granary sites to help preserve the acorn woodpecker's population.

 Popular culture

 Walter Lantz is believed to have patterned the call of his cartoon character Woody Woodpecker on that of the acorn woodpecker, while patterning his appearance on that of the pileated woodpecker, which has a prominent crest.